Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Environmental tobacco smoke (ETS) refers to exposure to tobacco smoke – not from your smoking, but from being exposed to someone else's cigarette, cigar, or pipe smoke.
 ETS can also be described as the material in indoor air that originates from tobacco smoke.
 Breathing in ETS is known as passive smoking, second-hand smoke, or involuntary smoking.

 This document will cover the basic issues of what environmental tobacco smoke is and what are the health effects of passive smoking.
+Secondhand exposure to vapours from electronic cigarettes (e-cigarettes) will also be covered.
 Examples from workplace exposure situations are used wherever possible.

 For information on policies and programs in the workplace, please see the OSH Answers document Environmental Tobacco Smoke: Workplace Policy.

 Tobacco smoke consists of solid particles and gases.
-More than 4,000 different chemicals have been identified in tobacco smoke.
-The number of these chemicals that are known to cause cancer in animals, humans, or both are reported to be in the range from 30 to 60.
+More than 7,000 different chemicals have been identified in tobacco smoke.
+The number of these chemicals that are known to cause cancer in animals, humans, or both are reported to be about 70.

 The solid particles make up about 10 percent of tobacco smoke and include "tar" and nicotine.
 The gases or vapours make up about 90 percent of tobacco smoke.
 The major gas present is carbon monoxide.
 Others include formaldehyde, acrolein, ammonia, nitrogen oxides, pyridine, hydrogen cyanide, vinyl chloride, N-nitrosodimethylamine, and acrylonitrile.
-Of these, formaldehyde and vinyl chloride are suspected or known carcinogens in humans.
-N-nitrosodimethylamine and acrylonitrile have been shown to cause cancer in animals.
+Of these, formaldehyde, N- nitrosodimethylamine and vinyl chloride are suspected or known carcinogens in humans.
+Acrylonitrile has been shown to cause cancer in animals.

 The smoke that is inhaled and then exhaled from the smoker's lungs is called mainstream smoke (MS).